To learn more check out our

 In our original example, buying half a point on the Eagles at +3 (-110) will probably cost you (-135) to move the spread to +3.5.

-However, there are still plenty of occasions that buying the points around key numbers is worth it.
+However, there are still plenty of occasions when buying the points around key numbers is worth it.
 It is up to you to spot the value.
-The important thing is that your predictions and bets are informed by the value of key numbers.
+The important thing is that the value informs your predictions and bets of key numbers.

-Just like in the point spread, the key is to look for times when the point total line is a key number.
+For example, in the point spread, the key is to look for times when the point total line is a key number.
 Generally, point total betting is a simple way to bet.
-Do you think the total points will more or less than this number?
+Do you think the total points will be more or less than this number?
 Simple.

 However, key numbers are still extremely relevant for these bets.
 Let’s see why.